openfaas/docs/docs/openfaas-pro/introduction.md

 * Redesigned async system with NATS JetStream which replaces NATS Streaming (shipping soon)
     * NATS Streaming is available for CE and will be deprecated in June 2023.
+* Dedicated Helm chart for installing additional queue-workers with JetStream
 * Structured logging / JSON for OpenFaaS Pro customers in the queue-worker (shipping soon)
 * Concurrency limiting for functions - i.e. one request per container
 * Enhanced RBAC for functions and the OpenFaaS REST API